scherroman/TweetMapAnsible/README.md

 ### Updating System & Nginx File Limits (optional, not included in scripts)

-Copy the text below into the bottom of `/etc/security/limits.conf`
+Paste the text below into the bottom of `/etc/security/limits.conf`

 ```
 \# This is added for Open File Limit Increase